CanErsoy20/voluntracker/README.md

 By leveraging technology to improve the efficiency of community relief efforts, Voluntracker aims to make a positive impact in times of crisis and contribute towards achieving Goal 11 and Target 11.b of Sustainable Development Goals.
 The project is driven by first-hand experiences of the team members who have witnessed the challenges of relief efforts and aims to make a meaningful contribution towards more effective community response during times of crisis.
 Join us in our mission to create a more efficient and coordinated approach to community relief efforts with Voluntracker.
 Let's make a difference together!

+Our main product is our Android application, which you can find under releases, but you can check out our web application  in a really early stage at [voluntracker.app](https://voluntracker.app).
+In the near future, we will be releasing our iOS and macOS applications as well.

 ## Table of Contents

 - [Google Technologies Used](#google-tech-used)